AFASResearch/material-maquette/README.md

 # material-maquette
-Maquette Typescript component library for mdc (material components web)
+Maquette component library for mdc (material components web)

+Goals:

+- The familiarity of material design
+- Combined with the flexibility of Virtual DOM using [maquette](http://maquettejs.org)
+- And the productivity of Typescript

 Work in progress...
 You may find it useful already.
 Contributions are welcome!